oatalabi/get-jokes/README.md

 ```

 ## Frontend

 This project was built using [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 First, cd to the `public` directory on a new terminal tab or window.

     cd public

+First, ensure a minimum Node.js version of either v10.13 or v12.0 is installed.

 ### Installation
 Install Angular CLI.
 Next, install the require dependencies as follows: